zzwx/caddycfg/README.md

 ## Motivation

-Playing with `caddy` global configuration made me feel that it would be cool for them to be modular.
-There might be better solutions for this workflow, but this is what works for my small projects.
+Maintaining `Caddy` global configuration for several web apps may become cumbersome.
+Having each web app directly configure `Caddy` makes it possible to completely stop thinking about updating `Caddy` manually.

-It's a work-in-progress project.
+This is a work-in-progress project.
 Feel free to comment or enhance with pull requests.

 ## Tests Notes

-The tests assume that the `caddy` server is available.
+The tests assume that a `Caddy` server is running on the testing site.

 ## Usage Example